Hazel Park High School announcer replaced after basketball brawl

 According to the report:

-- The game announcer seemed “out of sorts” while announcing the games starting lineups.
+- The game announcer seemed “out of sorts” while announcing the game’s starting lineups.

 - The announcer told fans: “We need help to control this situation.
 We need help from the fans.
 It’s 8 on 5.”
-Eight on five refers to that fact that Hazel Park was not just playing against the North Farmington players, but playing against the referees as well.
+Eight on five suggest Hazel Park was not just playing against the North Farmington players, but playing against the referees as well.

-- One official said he to go over to the announcer and tell him to not talk on the microphone when North Farmington players had the ball ready to shoot free throws.
+- One official said he had to go over to the announcer and tell him to not talk on the microphone when North Farmington players had the ball ready to shoot free throws.

 - Negoshian also heard him say “Welcome to North Farmington refereeing.’’